iyushaw/PCI-DSS-IaC/README.md

 * **Monitoring and Logging**: Implement monitoring and logging solutions to capture relevant metrics, logs, and events related to the infrastructure and applications.
 This will assist in troubleshooting and performance analysis.
 * **Testing and Validation**: Validate the infrastructure provisioning process by performing testing and validation of the deployed resources.
 Automated testing and integration with a continuous integration/continuous deployment (CI/CD) pipeline is recommended.
 * **Security Best Practices**: Follow security best practices for the infrastructure and VM configurations.
 This includes employing secure network configurations, properly managing access controls, and applying regular security updates.
 * **Scalability and Elasticity**: Design the infrastructure to be scalable and elastic, allowing for the addition or removal of application servers based on demand.
-Utilize autoscaling groups or similar mechanisms to handle traffic spikes efficiently.# PCI-DSS-IaC
+Utilize autoscaling groups or similar mechanisms to handle traffic spikes efficiently.
-# PCI-DSS-IaC